 Step-by-Step: How to Prepare a Greek Gyro Salad Like a Pro

-Step 1: Marinating and Searing the Gyro Meat for “Crispy Edges”
+Step 1: Marinate and Sear the Gyro Meat

-Step 3: Layering the Warm Protein Over Cold Greens
+Step 3: Layer the Warm Protein Over Cold Greens

 Pro Tips: How to Meal Prep Gyro Salads for the Week